TeamNewPipe/NewPipe/doc/newpipe-material-roadmap.md

 ### Programmatic checks

 - Build the app variant intended for testing or release.
+- Confirm release APK metadata uses the NewPipe Material version name, for example `0.28.7-m1`, and release artifacts/tags use `v0.28.7-m1` while the About screen still reports the based-on NewPipe version separately.
 - Run lint for the changed variant.
 - Run unit tests affected by the change.
 - Run checkstyle/format checks required by the repository.